 Thank you for choosing our product.
-Bayliner, a division of US Marine, is committed to the goal of building the highest quality products in the marine industry and to providing the finest after-the-sale support in the world.
+Bayliner is committed to the goal of building the highest quality products in the marine industry and to providing the finest after-the-sale support in the world.

-To keep our respected status as the number one boat builder in the world, US Marine has instituted an ongoing Total Customer Satisfaction Program.
+To keep our respected status as the number one boat builder in the world, Bayliner has instituted an ongoing Total Customer Satisfaction Program.

-The guiding principles of this program are:
+The guiding principles of this program are: \,

-- Design, build and support the finest marine products in the world, in every market we serve. - ✓ Be personally and individually responsible for the customer's total satisfaction. - Remember that every customer has a choice, and we want them to choose US Marine!
+- ✓ Design, build and support the finest marine products in the world, in every market we serve. - ✓ Be personally and individually responsible for the customer's total satisfaction. - ✓ Remember that every customer has a choice, and we want them to choose Bayliner!

-Welcome to the US Marine family.
+Welcome to the Bayliner family.
 We are looking forward to serving your boating needs, now and in the future!